PrefectHQ/prefect/docs/integrations/prefect-sqlalchemy/index.md

 If you encounter any bugs while using `prefect-sqlalchemy`, please open an issue in the [prefect](https://github.com/PrefectHQ/prefect) repository.

-If you have any questions or issues while using `prefect-sqlalchemy`, you can find help in the [Prefect Community Slack ](https://prefect.io/slack).
+If you have any questions or issues while using `prefect-sqlalchemy`, you can find help in the [Prefect Community Slack](https://prefect.io/slack).

 ### Contributing